SilentCircle/sso-integration-doc/Azure-AD-Integration-Customer-Responsibilities.md

 Because the v2.0 endpoint has some limitations that impact us, this document presents the classic endpoint first.

+### Integration Automation

+PowerShell cmdlets to automate this process are a work in progress.
+There are currently some issues with the Azure PowerShell cmdlets, [one of which][MS.Azure.PowerShell.Issue.2107] prevents full automation.

 ### The v2.0 endpoint

 Microsoft has this to say about the `V2.0 endpoint`: